hybridcattt/hybridcattt.com/pages/about.md

 Hi there,

-My name is Marina, a software engineer focusing on development for Apple platforms, living in Copenhagen 🇩🇰 I've been in tech for over ten years, and nine years with iOS, leading teams and building apps & SDKs.
+My name is Marina, I'm a software developer focusing on development for Apple platforms, living in Copenhagen 🇩🇰 I've been in tech for over ten years, and nine years with iOS, leading teams and building apps & SDKs.

 I'm a Unix geek turned Apple nerd 🤓